atginfo/Franks-Apex-Cookbook/Solutions/Quote Document Generator LWC/README.md

 ## Document Generation Flow

-1. User lands on Quote Record Page with the LWC placed on layout or launched via a Quick Action.
+1. User lands on Quote Record Page with the LWC placed on layout
 2. LWC fetches deployed templates and quote name using getTemplatesAndQuoteInfo.
 3. User previews or generates document using UI controls.
 4. On generate: